stelioszach03/thesis-ranking-itineraries/README.md

 ## 🙏 Acknowledgments

 - National and Kapodistrian University of Athens, Department of Informatics & Telecommunications
-- Thesis supervisor (to be confirmed)
+- Thesis supervisor: Prof. Dimitrios Gounopoulos
 - 30 user study participants
 - OpenStreetMap and Foursquare for POI data